AndreasNasman/dotfiles/README.md

 # Setup

-To properly link all files in the directories, these files should be configured:
+To properly link all files in the directories, these local files should be configured:

 `~/.gitconfig`